hjungwoo01/tx-fuzzer/README.md

 go run ./cmd/runner --config runs/demo/iter_03/replay.yaml
 ```

 The runner honours the `schedule` list exactly: `step` events advance a transaction by the requested number of steps (zero means “drain the remainder”), while `commit`/`rollback` finalise the transaction.
 Optional `sleep` events insert delays, and additional aliases or actions can be edited in the generated YAML to experiment with custom interleavings.
+The `pause_after` map records the exact step counts chosen by the exporter so you can see where the replay pauses before hopping to another transaction.
 When `focus_key` is present the tooling has already narrowed choice lists so every replayed transaction targets that key.

+Pass `--run-replay` to `scripts/feedback_fuzzer.py` to execute the replay immediately after each iteration.
+The analyser re-checks whether the missing edge now appears in `replay_history.edn`; stubborn near cycles that still refuse to close are given extra weight when selecting keys for the next fuzzing round.

 Use the replay configs to deterministically drive a candidate interleaving before jumping back into the fuzzing loop.